panibitlab/vision-to-hardware/README.md

 The project can also display 10 using two digits.

 ---
 Each project contains its own code, hardware information, and documentation.
-Demos GIFs are included inside each project folder.
+Demo GIFs are included inside each project folder.

 ### ⚠️ Notes
 1) Most projects use a laptop camera for computer vision and an ESP32 for hardware control.